csingleton19/Movie-recommendation-engine/ReadMe.md

 * Pinecone API
 * TMDB API

-If you want to use others for your stack, you will need to adjust the code yourself to account for that
+If you want to use others for your stack, you will need to adjust the code yourself to account for that.
+Also this was set up on Ubuntu 20.04, so the following commands should work for Unix/Mac - but Windows users that aren't using WSL may need to tweak the code to match Windows commands

-Please see the config file for more specific details
+For easy install and environment set-up, download the 'config.yaml' file and run the following command: conda env create -f config.yml

+This will automatically set up the conda environment for someone to be able to run it locally.
+Then use the following command from the terminal to activate the environment: conda activate cs_movie_rec

+cd into the directory where all the files are stored after downloading them: cd /path/to/folder/for/movie_rec_engine

+At this point you can run:
+streamlit run run.py

+They would still need to set up the API keys, but outside of that, as long as the files are in the same parent folder, everything should work!

 ## Limitations: